Black Desert Online: Mobile versions

 In August 2017, Pearl Abyss has released an official teaser for Black Desert Mobile.
 It was released for the Android and iOS in February 2018, initially only in Korea, Japan and Taiwan, with the Global version (North America, Europe and Asia) released in December 2019, during The Game Awards 2019.

+Black Desert TV

+In late 2025, Pearl Abyss launched Black Desert TV, a platform featuring content creators from Twitch and YouTube to promote the game and provide educational content for new and existing players.

 Reception

 Black Desert beta has been well received.
 The full game has received mixed or average reviews from critics, currently holding an average score of 73/100 across the PC, PS4, and Xbox One versions on Metacritic.

 In April 2016, the publisher Kakao Games announced that Black Desert Online had achieved sales of 400,000 copies in its first month on the European and North American markets and was showing an average of 100,000 concurrent users.
 By March 2017, Black Desert had 3.4 million registered players in North America and Europe.
 By May 2018, more than 1.2 million copies of the game have sold on Steam in Europe and North America.
 As of September 2018, the game had over 10 million registered users worldwide.

 By April 2019, the game had reached over 18 million players, and its total revenue had passed $1 billion.
 As of September 2020, the game has reached 40 million players and grossed worldwide.